 - Does the company make a commitment to diversity?

 You can also reach out to the company yourself and ask these questions—the kind of response they give (or lack thereof) can speak volumes.
+I have a whole post on how to tell if a brand is actually sustainable, so check that out for a more in-depth look at evaluating fashion brands.

 3. Work with sustainable brands, secondhand apps, or start a Patreon.